-Independent of whether or not one believes that Professor Edelman (and Professor Bazerman) are pursuing a noble endeavor, the American Airlines case raises what the FRB views as a fundamental issue: the extent to which activities such as this are and should be intertwined with Harvard and Harvard Business School.
-A suit filed by an HBS faculty member, with another HBS faculty member involved among the defense, automatically connects back to the School and to Harvard University, as witnessed by the headline of the story that Professor Bazerman included in his July 18, 2017, note.
+Independent of whether or not one feels that Professor Edelman (and Professor Bazerman) are pursuing a noble endeavor, the American Airlines case raises what the FRB views as a fundamental issue: the extent to which activities such as this are and should be intertwined with Harvard and Harvard Business School.
+A suit filed by an HBS faculty member, with another

+HBS faculty member involved among the defense, automatically connects back to the School and to Harvard University, as witnessed by the headline of the story that Professor Bazerman included in his July 18, 2017, note, and by articles such as "Harvard Professor Who Went After Chinese Restaurant Files DOT Complaint Against American Airlines For..."3 and "American Airlines Class Action Lawsuit Challenges Bag Fees,"4 which notes that "Bazerman is represented by Benjamin Edelman of the Law Offices of Benjamin Edelman, and Linda M. Dardarian, Byron Goldstein and Raymond Wendell of Goldstein Borgen Dardarian & Ho."
 With an understanding that there was potential reputational risk (as evidenced by the refusal of a number of complainants to serve as plaintiff), and risk to Harvard Business School and Harvard University (as acknowledged by Professor Edelman), the FRB is troubled that Professor Edelman did not seek guidance or input before the suit was filed, whether from the Dean or the Dean's Office, or Brian Kenny and the Marketing & Communications group (who Professor Edelman had contacted in advance of the Airbnb article).
-Yes that is the case but isn't the issue for FRB that there was no attempt by Ben throughout this process to engage the school in a conversation about appropriateness and approach...especially when he elected to solicit a colleague as the Plaintiff for the class:aaall of the notification and post-hoc analysis follows the action.